 Matthew L. Tuccillo joined Pomerantz in 2011 and was named a Partner in December 2013.
-With 17 years of experience, he has been honored as a 2016 and 2017 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on just 5% of eligible attorneys in the New York Metro area, after a rigorous nomination, peer evaluation, and independent research process overseen by Thompson Reuters, and as a 2018 Super Lawyer®..
+With 18 years of experience, he has been honored as a 2016 and 2017 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on just 5% of eligible attorneys in the New York Metro area, after a rigorous nomination, peer evaluation, and independent research process overseen by Thompson Reuters, and as a 2018 Super Lawyer®..
 Since 2016, he has been a recommended securities litigator by The Legal 500, which evaluates law firms worldwide for cutting edge, innovative work based on client feedback, practitioner interviews, and independent research.
 Since 2014, he has maintained Martindale-Hubbell’s highest-available AV® Preeminent™ peer rating, scoring 5.0 out of 5.0 in Securities Law, Securities Class Actions, and Securities Litigation while being described as a “First class, top flight lawyer, especially in complex litigation.”
 His advocacy has been covered by Bloomberg, Law360, and the Houston Chronicle, among others.

 He is responsible, on an ongoing basis, for the Firm’s litigation of numerous securities fraud class actions pending nationwide, currently including: In re KaloBios Pharmaceuticals, Inc. Securities Litigation, No. 15-cv-05841 (N.D.
 Cal.); Perez v.
 Higher One Holdings, Inc., et al., No. 14-cv-00755-AWT (D. Conn.); Altayyar v.
 Etsy, Inc., No. 17-1180 (2d Cir.); and In re Toronto-Dominion Bank Securities Litigation, 1:17-cv-01735 (D.N.J.).